VitaminDhruv/Data-Visualization/README.md

 Reading data and visualization

-1. Develop a Jupyter Notebook to do the following, this is similar to the work in the ML-SciKit book:
+---Develop a Jupyter Notebook to do the following, this is similar to the work in the ML-SciKit book:--

    a.
 Setup to read the data, you can obtain it directly from a URL or just read it from a local file.
    b.
 Read and Load the data and then display it in a DataFrame